Seneca-ICTOER/CSP451/docs/tutorials-github/14-markdown-syntax.md

 git commit
 ```
 </pre>

+This Markdown code will look like below image, it has a text and a code block.
+Notice the "Copy to Clipboard" icon shows when mouse hovers over code block.
+Of course, if you properly quoted the code.

 ![Screenshot of rendered GitHub Markdown showing a code block.
 The words "git status," "git add," and "git commit" appear in a fixed-width typeface, highlighted in light gray.](../../static/img/tutorials/github/code-block-rendered.png)